How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 1. Pricing All Content the Same

-A 30-second teaser and a 15-minute exclusive video should not cost the same.
-Flat pricing signals to subscribers that content quality is uniform β€” which devalues your premium material.
+A 30-second teaser and a 5-minute explicit video should not cost the same.
+Flat pricing signals to subscribers that content quality is uniform β€” which devalues your premium material and leaves significant revenue on the table.

-The $3 minimum exists for a reason.
-A cheap first PPV in a conversation isn't giving away money β€” it's lowering the barrier to the subscriber's first purchase.
-Once they've bought at $3, the psychological jump to $10 is much smaller than from $0 to $10.
+A cheap first PPV ($5-$10) in a conversation isn't giving away money β€” it's lowering the barrier to the subscriber's first purchase.
+Once they've bought once, the psychological jump to $25, $50, and $100 becomes progressively easier.
+The entry PPV is an investment in the escalation sequence.

 4. Over-Relying on Mass PPV

-Mass PPV should be 20-30% of your PPV revenue.
+Mass PPV should be 20-30% of your PPV revenue at most.
 If it's more, your chatting team isn't converting effectively in DMs.
 The real money is in conversational sales β€” not broadcast blasts.
+A single well-executed DM escalation sequence can generate more revenue than a mass PPV sent to thousands.

 5. Not Segmenting Your Audience